 This includes Class 3 and Class 4 lasers.

 How long are the treatments?

 Treatments can vary in time from seconds to minutes depending on the condition.
-Research studies show that there may be a dose dependent response, so it may be more effective to treat at lower doses at multiple intervals then to treat a single time with a high dose.
+Research studies show that there may be a dose-dependent response, so it may be more effective to treat at lower doses at multiple intervals than to treat a single time with a high dose.